Jia Nanfeng: Downfall and death

-In 299, Empress Jia agreed and took action.
+In early 300, Empress Jia agreed and took action.
 When Crown Prince Yu was in the palace to make an official petition to have his ill son Sima Bin (司馬彬) created a prince, Empress Jia forced him to drink a large amount of wine and, once he was drunk, had him write out a statement in which he declared intention to murder the emperor and the empress and to take over as emperor.
-Empress Jia presented the writing to the officials and initially wanted Crown Prince Yu executed—but after some resistance, she only had him deposed and reduced to status of a commoner.
+Empress Jia presented the writing to the officials and initially wanted Crown Prince Yu executed—but after some resistance, she only had him deposed and reduced to status of a commoner on 6 February.
 Crown Prince Yu's mother Consort Xie was executed, as was his favorite concubine Consort Jiang Jun (蔣俊).

-On 27 April 300, under the advice of a prince she favored -Sima Lun the Prince of Zhao, Emperor Wu's granduncle— Empress Jia decided to eliminate Crown Prince Yu as a threat.
+On 27 April 300, under the advice of a prince she favored -Sima Lun the Prince of Zhao, Emperor Wu's uncle — Empress Jia decided to eliminate Crown Prince Yu as a threat.
 She sent assassins and had Crown Prince Yu assassinated.
 Sima Lun, however, had other plans—he wanted to have Empress Jia murder the crown prince so that he could use the murder as an excuse to overthrow her.
-He started a coup later that year, killing Jia Mi, Zhang, Pei, and other associates of Empress Jia.
-Empress Jia was deposed on the same day (7 May 300) and forced to commit suicide a few days later by drinking "jinxiaojiu" (金屑酒, "wine with gold fragments") (Needham and Ho 1970: 326)..
+He started a coup less than two weeks later, killing Jia Mi, Zhang, Pei, and other associates of Empress Jia.
+Empress Jia was deposed on the same day (7 May 300) and forced to commit suicide a few days later by drinking "jinxiaojiu" (金屑酒, "wine with gold fragments").